YiZheng-zy/IGVA/README.md

 ### Visual Representation Visualization

-To intuitively validate the impact of MMFuser on visual features, we present the input and output feature map visualizations for four example images in the figure.
+To intuitively validate the impact of IGVA on visual features, we present the input and output feature map visualizations for four example images in the figure.

 <p align="center">
     <img src="images/attention.png" width="90%"></a>